tripal/tripal_doc/docs/dev_guide/module_dev/buddies/buddy_values.rst

 Chado Buddy Output Values
 ---------------------------

-Most of the chado buddy functions return one or more objects of the class ``ChadoBuddyRecord``.
+Depending on the function, most of the chado buddy functions will return one or more objects of the class ``ChadoBuddyRecord``.
 An object of this class provides two functions to retrieve values:

   1. ``$chado_buddy_record->getValues()`` - this function returns an associative array in the same format